 Web development is aimed at solving real-world business problems here and now.
 The Washington Post was the first brand to follow web development trends and combine Accelerated Mobile Pages with Progressive Web Apps.
-This resulted in 23% growth of user retention and dramatic UX improvements.
-AliExpress, Wired and Gizmodo were among the trailblazers as well.
+This resulted in a 23% growth in user retention and dramatic UX improvements.
+AliExpress, Wired, and Gizmodo were among the trailblazers as well.
 They made it clear that emerging mobile web technologies are agile enough to benefit every business.

 #1.
 Use Accelerated Mobile Pages

 What is a successful website?
 One with a good UX and a well-thought-out a monetization strategy.
 Response speed, in turn, defines the quality of UX.
 The faster, the better, it’s that simple.
 According to Kissmetrics statistics, 40% of users leave after 3 seconds of waiting for a website to load.
 Mobile audiences are growing exponentially but not everyone has a state-of-art device and fast internet access.
 This means a huge traffic loss for websites.
 The mobile world is craving fast web access.

 After the release of proprietary Apple News and Facebook Instant Articles, Google rattled the tech world with its open source Accelerated Mobile Pages.

 What is Accelerated Mobile Page, really?

 Why adopt Accelerated Mobile Pages?

 - To provide a lightspeed mobile experience to your web audience

 AMPs are more mobile-friendly than you can imagine.
 Designed specially to load quickly on mobile, AMPs load almost instantly regardless of device type or connection speed.

 - To rank higher than ordinary website pages with an adaptive layout and make it into the Google news carousel